hakanolgun/notes-from-books/react_native_optimization.md

 ## 01 - Run tests for key pieces of your app
 - Solution: Don’t aim at 100% coverage, focus on key piec- es of the app.
 Test mostly integration.

+## 02 - Have a working Continuous Integration (CI) in place
+- Solution: Use a CI provider such as **CircleCI** to build your application.
+Run all the required tests and make preview releases if possible.

+## 03 - Don’t be afraid to ship fast with Continuous Deployment
+- Issue: Building and distributing your apps manually is a complex and time-consuming process.
+- Continuous Deployment is a strategy in which software is released fre- quently through a set of automated scripts.
+It aims at building, testing, and releasing software with greater speed and frequency.
+The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production.
+- Solution: Establish a continuous deployment setup (based on **Fastlane**) that makes the build and generates the changelog.
+Ship to your users instantly.
+- **AppCenter** is a cloud service with tooling for the automation and de- ployment of your application.
+Its biggest advantage is that many of the settings can be configured from the graphical interface.
+It is much easier to set up the App Store and Play Store deployments this way, rather than working with uploads from the command line.

+## 03 - Ship OTA (Over-The-Air) when in an emergency